intranda/goobi-plugin-step-delay/docs/index_en.md

 ---
 Title: Delay Workflow
 Identifier: intranda_step_delay
-Description: Step Plugin for pausing the workflow
+Description: Delay Plugin for pausing the workflow
 Published: true
 ---

 ## Introduction
-This documentation explains the plugin that pauses the workflow.
+This documentation explains the plugin that allows a workflow to be paused for a certain period of time.

 ## Installation
 To be able to use the plugin, the following files must be installed: